zyfxn/text-comparer/README.md

 # text-comparer

-TextComparer is a **simple comparison tool** to show line numbers of difference between two text files.
+Text-comparer is a **simple comparison tool** to show line numbers of difference between two text files.
 It uses a high performance graph algorithm to find the most of match lines in the line sequence from two files.
 **High speed** and **low memory used**.